-Neither DMCI Holdings, Inc. (PSE: DMC) nor its advisors make any representation regarding, and assumes no responsibility or liability for, the accuracy or completeness of, or any errors or omissions in any information contained herein.
-Such information is subject to change without notice, and its accuracy is not guaranteed and may not contain all material information concerning the Company.
+Neither DMCI Holdings, Inc. (PSE: DMC) regarding, and assumes no responsibility or liability for, the accuracy or completeness of, or any errors or omissions in any information contained herein.
+Such information is subject to change without notice, and its accuracy material information concerning the Company.